What's The Best Homeschool Planner for Working Moms? text overlay on image of desk

 What’s The Best Homeschool Planner for Working Moms?

-When it comes to the best homeschool planner for working moms, ideally, you want it to include spots for homeschool planning as well as home and work responsibilities.
+When it comes to the best homeschool planner for working moms, ideally, you want one that includes pages for homeschool planning as well as home and work responsibilities.

-I realize this can be tough, especially when looking for the perfect planner that combines the two seamlessly.
-If you have more than three or four kids, or run several business/sites as I do, it’s really hard to fit everything into one planner.
+This can be tough, especially when looking for the perfect planner that combines the two seamlessly.
+If you have more than three or four kids or run several businesses/sites as I do, it’s really hard to fit everything into one planner.
 So what is a working mom to do?
 Keep reading to find out that and more!

 Why Use a Homeschool Planner

-Another reason why you should consider using a homeschool planner is to help become (and stay) consistent with educating your children.
+Another reason you should consider using a homeschool planner is to help you become (and stay) consistent with educating your children.

 I can’t tell you how many times my planner has helped me stay consistent with lesson plans.
 It’s easy to get off track, and maybe even a little lazy, but when you take the time to plan out your days, weeks, and months ahead, it becomes easier to follow through.